chris-sanders/chris-sanders.github.io/_posts/2018-03-16-benchmark-commodity-ceph.md

 All of the testing has been done with fio.
 Each run has several logs available.
  - [configuration].fio - the configuration for the run
- - [RW]-[BS].out - command line put for a run with the given RW setting and Block Size.
+ - [RW]-[BS].out - command line output for a run with the given RW setting and Block Size.
  - *.log - FIO log files during the run
  - *.png - Graphs created with fio2gnupg